 Select the Request Headers tab, and select the Add In Header Control button (not shown).
 In the displayed Add Header Control window, check the Proprietary Request Header? checkbox.
 In the Header Name field, type Endpoint-View.
 Select ALL as the Method Name.
 For Header Criteria, select Forbidden.
-Retain the Remove header selection for Presence Action.
-The intent is to remove the Endpoint-View header which is inserted by Session Manager, but not needed by EarthLink SIP Trunking service.
+Retain the Remove header selection for Presence Action selection.
+The intent is to remove the Endpoint-View header which is inserted by Session Manager, but not needed by Windstream SIP Trunking service.

-Similarly, configure an additional header control rule to remove the AV-Correlation-ID header in the inbound INVITE (coming from Session Manager).
+Similarly, configure an additional header control rule to remove the AV-Correlation-ID header in the inbound INVITE.